Amos-Yooupi/GAttention/README.md

-# A Deep Learning Architecture for Long-Term Time Series Forecasting of Dynamic Systems
+# Adaptable Graph Region for Optimizing Performance in Dynamic System Long-term Forecasting via Time-Aware Expert

 ## Project Overview

 Real-time and accurate prediction of the long-term behavior of dynamic systems is crucial for identifying risks during unexpected events, while computational efficiency is significantly influenced by the scale of the dynamic system.
-However, existing neural network models often focus on optimizing network structures to improve accuracy, neglecting key issues like computational efficiency.
-To address this, we propose a general regional graph representation method, which can be deployed in graph-based models.
-This approach reduces the graph size in advance and combines fusion graph convolution with lightweight convolution modules to extract the topological information of dynamic systems, providing a feasible solution for real-time computation.
-Our experimental results show that the introduction of a time-aware expert module significantly enhances model performance, achieving an optimal balance between computation speed and prediction accuracy.
-This framework holds broad application potential in fields such as intelligent transportation, weather forecasting, and energy management.
+However, existing neural network models mainly focus on optimizing network structures to improve accuracy, neglecting computational efficiency.
+To address this issue, we propose regional graph representation, which reduces the scale of the graph structure by merging nodes into region, extracting topological information through graph convolution or lightweight convolution modules, and restoring the regions via fine-grained reconstruction.
+Notably, this method is adaptable to all graph-based models.
+Meanwhile, we introduce a sparse time-aware expert module, which selects experts for processing different scale information through a dynamic sparse selection mechanism, enabling multi-scale modeling of temporal information.
+The architecture we achieve an optimal balance between speed and prediction accuracy, providing a practical solution for real-time forecasting..

 ![Diagram](figs/architecture.png) <!-- Insert your image path here -->